 7. Visit the Finalists

 You’ve done your homework, so now it’s time to visit the finalists on your apartment list.
 When you do, look beyond the aesthetics to the livability.
-That means ensuring you’re comfortable when you walk on the property, the staff seem friendly, you could envision yourself living there and it meets your criteria.
+That means ensuring you’re comfortable when you walk on the property, the staff seems friendly, you could envision yourself living there and it meets your criteria.

-9. Read the Rental Agreement
+9. Read the Lease